Can Dogs Eat Figs?

 In small doses and in most cases, figs are safe for dogs to eat.
 However, when a dog eats more than a few of these dried fruits, they often experience stomach upset, diarrhea or vomiting, along with occasional rashes, sores, or inflammation on their mouth or tongue.
 There are two enzymes identified in figs – ficin and ficusin – that can have such a strong effect on your dog’s stomach.

 That being said, many people strongly support giving figs to dogs, at least in moderation.
-Many of the same reasons that humans eat figs remain true for dogs, such as their high content of dietary fiber and balanced blend of minerals.
+Many of the same reasons that humans eat it remain true for dogs, such as their high content of dietary fiber and balanced blend of minerals.

 Benefits of Figs for Dogs